TofuWaffles/pixil/README.md

 ### 2. Set up environment

-Copy the example `.env` file and fill in your own secrets/config:
+Copy the example `.env` file and fill in your own secrets and config:

 ```bash
 cp .env.example .env